truongbaan/COSC2769_FullStack_Group_Project/README.md

 You can access the hosted version of the application at:

 ## Contribution
 This project is a group assignment.
-Below are the contributions of each member:
+All team members share the same contribution score of `five`.
+Below are the detailed contributions of each member:

 - **Name**: [Your Name]
   **Student ID**: [Your Student ID]